SecondOccurrence/Chess-Neural-Network/README.md

 This was made as part of a final assignment for a Machine Learning and Artificial Intelligence unit at University.
 We were tasked with implementing a Neural Network to solve a problem of our choice.
+This submission received full marks.

 # Project Description: